ibm-cloud-docs/containers/ts-master-limits.md

 - Identify the cause of the high resource usage and make changes to reduce the usage.
     - Look for applications that might be generating high load against your master.
+You can use the [Kubernetes API server audit logs](/docs/openshift?topic=openshift-health-audit) to identify applications causing high resource load.
     - Reduce the number of resources, such as secrets, configmaps, and replicasets.
 If a cluster contains a high number of resources, then the queries can cause the master to be overloaded.
 Use the **`kubectl get raw`** command to find the top resources by count.
 For example, run
         ```sh
         kubectl get --raw /metrics | grep ^apiserver_storage_objects | sort -n -k2